alanmacdoug/astrowind/src/data/post/dmarc-report-reading-checklist.md

 Each message row records what the receiver actually did with it: delivered, quarantined, or rejected.
 Under a `p=none` policy, everything is delivered regardless of outcome, which is why `p=none` is called monitoring.
 Under `p=quarantine` or `p=reject`, the failures start getting filtered.

-If you are on `p=none`, this column tells you what *would* have happened under enforcement; the dress rehearsal for [policy progression](/dmarc-policy-progression).
-If you are enforcing, this column tells you whether legitimate mail is being caught in the net, which is the one failure mode that costs money directly.
+If you are on `p=none`, this column tells you what *would* have happened under enforcement; almost like a dress rehearsal for [policy progression](/dmarc-policy-progression).
+If you are enforcing, this column tells you whether legitimate mail is being caught in the net, which is the one failure mode that costs revenue directly.

 ## 5. Scan the sending sources for the unfamiliar

 Spoofing traffic shows up as small volumes from IPs with no relationship to you, sending mail with your domain in the `From` header.
 Look for two patterns specifically:

 - **Persistent low-volume spoofing**: a few messages a day from the same sources.
-Common, mostly phishing-adjacent, exactly what enforcement policy exists to suppress.
+Common, mostly phishing-related, exactly what enforcement policy exists to suppress.
 - **Bursts**: sudden spikes in volume from unknown sources.
-Occasionally a compromise, more commonly a spam campaign borrowing your domain.
+Occasionally a compromise, more commonly a spam campaign using your domain.
 The volume trend across successive reports is more informative than any single day's snapshot.

-Note that some spoofed traffic will pass SPF anyway, because spammers sometimes publish their own SPF records for domains they control that reference your domain in the return-path.
+Note that some spoofed traffic will pass SPF anyway.
+This is because spammers sometimes publish their own SPF records for domains they control that reference your domain in the return-path.
 The alignment check is what catches this.
 SPF pass alone is not a safety signal.

 ## 6. Compare against the previous period